“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Thackeray returned to his bedtime preparations.
 Johnson put his radio away and rolled out his futon.
 Gordon finished his conversation with Brown and cleared off his desk.
 Thackeray began undressing.

-“Hold it right there!”
-Gordon slid the shoji open.
+“Hold it right there!” said Gordon.

-“Say what?” said Thackeray, his pants dropped around his ankles.
+“Say what?” said Thackeray.
+His pants dropped around his ankles.

 “Gee.
 Thanks.”